Georgetown, Guyana: Geography

 Georgetown is located on Guyana's Atlantic coast on the east bank of Demerara River estuary.
 The terrain in this part of the country where the city is located is flat coastal plains.
 The city is surrounded by a blanket of cane fields along with marshy swamps, and savannah lands on its east and south.
-The elevation of the land is one metre below the high tide level.
+The elevation of the land is as low as 6 ft below the high tide level.
 This low elevation is protected by a retaining wall known as the seawall to keep the ocean out and an innovative network of canals with kokers to drain the city of excess water.

 Climate

 Georgetown has a year-round hot trade-wind tropical rainforest climate (Af).
 Relative humidity fluctuates throughout the year with the highest occurring in May, June, August and December–January; these months are usually the rainiest part of the year.
 Between the months of September to November relative humidity is lower ushering in the drier season.

 Georgetown does not truly have a dry season – monthly precipitation in all 12 months is above 60 mm.
 Because of its location Georgetown's temperatures are moderated by the North-East trade winds blowing in from the North Atlantic and so it rarely sees temperatures above 31 degrees Celsius.